umarhassan-mitodl/7.345-fall-2015/content/pages/lecture-summaries.md

 ### Optional

 Watch a video about development of bacterial resistance in a water treatment plant.
-American Chemical Society. "[Chlorine Use in Sewage Treatment could Promote Antibiotic Resistance](https://www.youtube.com/watch?v=fa0UmgTWUz8)."
+American Chemical Society. "{{% resource_link "0417d3f6-33ec-497d-a1d2-50424647a9de" "Chlorine Use in Sewage Treatment could Promote Antibiotic Resistance" %}}."
 March 23, 2015.
 YouTube.

 {{< tdclose >}}